Hitoshi Matsumoto

+Hitoshi Matsumoto (松本 人志, Matsumoto Hitoshi) is a Japanese comedian and filmmaker.
+He was born in Amagasaki, Hyōgo Prefecture.
+He is one half of the comedy duo Downtown, alongside Masatoshi Hamada, and is one of the most popular comedians in Japan.

 Matsumoto has directed several movies beginning in 2007 with Big Man Japan, in several of which he also starred as the main character.
 He currently hosts Documental on Amazon Prime.

-Matsumoto is also the subject of the "Screaming Japanese Man" (a.k.a.
-"Screaming Asian Man") meme, originally taken from a segment of the variety show Gaki no Tsukai.
+In late 2023, the magazine Shukan Bunshun ran a story that Matsumoto had engaged in sexual assault at parties.
+In early 2024 in response to the allegations, Matsumoto suspended public appearances to focus on a defamation trial against the publisher of the magazine.
+Matsumoto withdrew the lawsuit later that year.

 Early life

 Matsumoto was born in Amagasaki, Hyōgo, to a poor family.
 He has one older sister and one older brother, Takahiro Matsumoto (松本 隆博, Matsumoto Takahiro), an established folk guitarist who released an autobiographical book titled "Matsumoto's Older Brother" (松本の兄, Matsumoto no Ani).
 He has expressed his feelings about growing up in a poor household in a poem titled Chicken Rice (チキンライス, Chikin Raisu) which Hamada turned into a song in 2004.
 In his poem, he wrote how laughter was the only way to get through those times.
 He credits his poverty for giving him a good imagination and sense of play, as it forced him to invent his own games to entertain himself.

 His favorite manga as a child was Tensai Bakabon by Fujio Akatsuka.
 He aspired to become a manga artist.

+He attended Ushio Elementary School, where he met Masatoshi Hamada.
+He graduated from Amagasaki Technical High School in 1982.